This page explains how to create and manage virtual machines (VMs) and policies on your private cloud by using the vSphere client.

-To modify any of these rules, see Setting up firewall tables and rules.
+To modify any of these rules, see Set up firewall tables and rules for private clouds.

 Install solutions (optional)

 To install a solution, you must request additional privileges.
 These additional privileges apply for a limited time.
-For more information, see Elevating privileges.
+For more information, see Elevate VMware Engine privileges.

 - Learn how to set up VPN gateways on the VMware Engine network.